Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 Jessie Fauset’s first novel, There is Confusion, was published in 1924, coming in the midst of her years as literary editor of The Crisis.
 In general, it was critically praised, even as white reviewers marveled at her depiction of middle-class American Black life, something that had yet to be done in a novel.

-Jessie Fauset’s work was sometimes criticized by her contemporaries for not being confrontational or activist.
-Though she did touch on themes of passing in her work, the novels were rooted in the kind of middle-class upbringing she was familiar with.
-In a February, 1984 interview in the Philadelphia Inquirer her brother Arthur recalled:
+Her work was sometimes criticized by her contemporaries for not being confrontational or activist.
+Though she did touch on themes of passing and racial bias in her work, the novels were rooted in the kind of middle-class upbringing with which she was familiar.
+In a February, 1984 interview in the Philadelphia Inquirer her half-brother, anthropologist Arthur Huff Fauset recalled:

 Still, the Philadelphia Inquirer article observed, she was far from complacent: